adamsorbie/Stroke_Microbiota_reproducibility/README.md

 You will then be prompted to restart your computer.
 After booting up again, open the Microsoft store app and search for your preferred linux distribution, for example Ubuntu or Debian.

 Once installed, open the terminal and provide a username and password.
+From here on out, all commands are entered into the __linux__ terminal/shell.
 To download the analysis scripts, type or copy paste the following into your terminal:

 ```
 git clone https://github.com/adamsorbie/Stroke_Microbiota_reproducibility.git